mtszkarbowiak/ktl/README.md

 Collections manage object lifetimes and manage required memory through allocation policies.

 - 3.1.
-Collections may assume that even object is movable but not copyable.
+Collections may assume that every object is no-throw movable but need not to be copyable.
 - 3.2.
 Collections may not assume that the object is default constructible.
 - 3.3.
 Collections should provide API to manage the memory block, especially reserving and compacting.
 - 3.4.
 Collections should use fast operations for C-style objects (no constructors, destructors, etc.).